-In this model, the academia is in charge of scientific research as well as elaborating and refining existing knowledge.
-A conventional method is to produce knowledge within the academia, however, social innovation demands interdisciplinarity, meaning that a knowledge transfer must occur between the
+In this model, the academia is in charge of scientific research, elaborating and refining existing understandings of knowledge.
+A conventional method is to produce knowledge within the academia; however, social innovation demands interdisciplinarity, meaning that a knowledge transfer must occur between the actors in the model.
+At the same time, the number of publications and journal rankings are the most common measures of academic performance, so that remains the ultimate goal of the academia.

-Industry, on the other hand, as an expert in product development can turn scientific research inside the academia into something available to the public to use.
-As it is driven by profit, and as such cannot be successful without it, it also has the access to funds which can be used to finance additional research.
+Industry, on the other hand, as an expert in product development, can turn scientific research inside the academia into something available to the public to use.
+As it is driven by profit, and as such cannot be successful without it, it also has access to funds which can be used to finance additional research.
 Exposure is also important for the industry, which is why any involvement in projects benefiting the society can lead to new customers and better user engagement.

-Government should serve as a facilitator for collaboration among actors.
-It is in charge of regulation and control of the market and standardization based on consensus of different parties.
+The government should serve as a facilitator for collaboration among actors.
+It is in charge of regulation and control of the market and standardization based on a consensus of different parties.
 This cannot happen without the involvement of the public and other actors in the model.
 As always, the government should aim for economic growth and innovation that is responsible and sustainable.

 Finally, civil society will be the main user of all social innovations which will result from this ecosystem.
 The society's goal is the improvement of life standard and social innovations are a great way to achieve that.
-For the society to participate in the innovation process it needs a platform on which it can be heard.
+For the society to participate in the innovation process, it needs a platform on which it can be heard.
 The participation of society in this process can be achieved through crowdsourcing, where other actors can hear the opinions and ideas of the public.

-The next table shows in short what are the needs, wants and know-how of every actor described above.
+The next table shows in short what are the needs wants, and know-how of every actor described above.

-Needs Wants Know-how

-Academia Knowledge transfer Publications Scientific research

-Knowledge creation

-Industry Scientific research Profit Product development

-User engagement Financing

-Government Public involvement Economic growth Regulation and control

-Responsible innovation Standardization

-Civil society Collaboration platform Improved life standard Crowdsourcing
+Actor Needs Wants Know-how Academia Knowledge transfer Publications Scientific research Knowledge creation Industry Scientific research Profit User engagement Product development Financing Government Public involvement Economic growth Responsible innovation Regulation and control Standardization Civil society Collaboration platform Improved life standard Crowdsourcing Citizen participation

-Citizen participation

-Table 5.1 The needs, wants and know-how of every actor in a social innovation ecosystem
+Table 5-1 The needs, wants and know-how of every actor in a social innovation ecosystem